Tips on your application

 As part of your application, we’ll ask you for your academic results, including a breakdown of your available degree module grades.

 The work we do is intellectually demanding and we expect to see a high level of academic achievement from our candidates.
-That doesn’t necessarily mean straight As at A-level.
-We will compare your grades against the average at your school or college.
+That doesn’t necessarily mean straight As at A-level and we will compare your grades against the average at your school or college.
 As for university grades, successful candidates tend to have at least a 2:1.

 Tip: Be sure to let us know of any scholarships or academic prizes you’ve won.